Julius4120/Julius4120/README.md

-<h2 align="left">Hi 👋!
-My name is Bello Abdulbasit Olamide, and I'm a full-stack Python developer.<br>I specialize in building backend systems with Flask and PostgreSQL, automating workflows with Selenium and BeautifulSoup, and watching anime.<br>I'm currently exploring APIs, web security, and advanced backend development.</h2>
+<h2 align="left">Hello 👋!
+My name is Bello Abdulbasit Olamide, a Python developer.<br>I specialize in building amazing and scalable backend systems, automating workflows, and a little bit of frontend.</h2>

 ###